 Why Low-Carb Isn't a Wonder Cure

 Following a healthy meal plan day in and day out is essential for living well with diabetes.
-However, it might not be enough to keep you from needing blood glucose-lowering medications.
-Because of the natural progression of both pre-diabetes and type 2 diabetes, by the time most people are diagnosed with type 2, they've been losing insulin production progressively for five to 10 years and less than half of their insulin-producing cells are working.
-Eating fewer carbs does nothing to halt this process, and eventually blood glucose-lowering medications are required.
+However, initially or over time, it might not be enough to keep you from needing blood glucose-lowering medications.
+Because of the natural progression of both pre-diabetes and type 2 diabetes, by the time most people are diagnosed with type 2, they've been losing insulin production progressively for five to 10 years and less than half (or more) of their insulin-producing cells are working.
+Eating fewer carbs does little to halt this process, and eventually blood glucose-lowering medications are required.
 What has shown to be helpful in slowing the disease progression is losing 7 percent of body weight and keeping as much of that off as possible.
 Add to this regular physical activity nearly every day, totaling at least 150 minutes per week.

 Carb-Counting Resource: Nutrition Labels

 The most accurate information is at your fingertips.
 Read food packages for the total carbohydrate grams (it’s less important to pay attention to the grams of sugars because they're factored into the total grams of carb).
 Be sure to note how many serving sizes are in a package of food or bottled beverage.
 If you only consider the grams of carb per serving, but the package has three servings, then you could potentially triple the carb grams you think you are eating if you consume the entire package.

 Carb-Counting Resources: Books, Websites & Apps

 Nutrition information, in particular carb grams, is available in books and also in easy-to-access apps and websites.
 Having the carb counts of the foods you eat often can be very helpful to increase your carb-counting accuracy.
 When it comes to restaurant eating, some books, apps, and websites offer this information, but if you want information on the carb counts of foods from large restaurant chains, go to their websites.
 It will likely be a few clicks away.